theoc3/humans-of-gitstart/docs/how-we-work/6-cycles.md

 ## Issues: Where the rubber meets the road 🏎️
 Issues are the catalysts to GTD.
 Describe a task with a clear, defined outcome.
 This could be a piece of code, design, document, or action to be taken.

 If it’s not a task, then it doesn’t belong in the issue tracker.
-It maybe a project and needs to be fleshed out.
+It's maybe a project and needs to be fleshed out.

 **Everyone writes their own issues or you're assigned an issue, you get to decide how to execute it.**